-The process of aspirin desensitization involves being in a medical facility where emergency treatments are readily available.
-Initially nasal sprays are used to administer small doses of ketorolac(an aspirin like drug).
-At intervals between 1-2 hours apart, increasing doses are given followed by even high doses of aspirin by mouth.
-Any reactions occurring are treated with intravenous or nebulized medications.
-The whole process typically takes 2 days, which means the patient comes to the ambulatory facility for 2 whole days.
-Alternatively, some patients need to be kept in the hospital, if their risk of a serious reaction is high.
-After the desensitization is completed, patient must continue to take aspirin daily with no discontinuations more than 2 days(otherwise the desensitization has to be repeated)
+ASPIRIN DESENSITIZATION TREATS PATIENTS WITH RESPIRATORY REACTIONS TO ASPIRIN OR RELATED MEDICATIONS(SUCH AS IBUPROFEN).
+This aspirin intolerance is usually seen in patients with chronic sinusitis, nasal polyps, and asthma.
+Symptoms of these respiratory reactions include wheezing, sneezing, eye watering and sometimes skin sensations/rash.
+Some reports show fatal reactions to aspirin and ibuprofen.
+The process of aspirin desensitization involves a medical facility where emergency treatments are readily available.
+Initially, nasal sprays administer small doses of ketorolac(an aspirin like drug).
+At intervals between 1-2 hours apart, doctors give you increasing doses followed by high doses of aspirin by mouth.
+Intravenous or nebulizer medications treat any reactions.
+The process typically takes 2 days.
+Alternatively, some patients need are kept in the hospital longer.
+After the patient completes desensitization, they continue to take aspirin daily with no discontinuation more than 2 days.